openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

         }
     }

 #.
-Save the configuration parameters and exit the Django Administration
+Save the configuration parameters.
-   website.

 #.
-Restart the Studio and Learning Management System processes so that the
+Restart the Studio and LMS processes to load the updated environment
-   updated environment configurations are loaded.
+   configurations.

 .. _Discontinue Audit Certificates: